rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 I agree with [Scott Wlaschin](https://twitter.com/ScottWlaschin) when he says that functional programming is not scary but unfamiliar.
 It has a mathematical basis and is full of new concepts.

-However, more you know about functional programming and working examples, more advantages you notice in the paradigm.
+However, the more you know about functional programming and working examples, the more advantages you notice in the paradigm.

 Which programming language am I going to use for the examples?
 JavaScript.
 It's not a purely functional programming language like Haskell but multi-paradigm, so it's suitable for talking about it.